azanar/manacle/README.md

 A common situation is to want to constrain a Time object in some way or another.

 For example, say you want a Time value to always snap to the beginning of the day.

-You could create a Manacle like follows:
+### Defining the manacle

 ```ruby
 require 'manacle/constraint/method'